Didgeridoohan/BikeTracker/README.md

 And a view of the insides of the case.
 ![Internal wiring and electronics](/images/case_internal.jpg)

+The weatherproofing comes from sealing holes and seams with a whole lot of rubber glue and cutting out gaskets for the lid from a bicycle wheel inner tube.

 Another possible way to mount everything “on the frame” would be to mount every component separately underneath the saddle and then weatherproof with heat shrink and other plastic wrappings.
 I need to think about/pursue this option further, but the tracker should at least be easily accessible this way.

 ## Licence